PrefectHQ/prefect/docs/concepts/incidents.md

 ## What are incidents?

-Incidents are formal declarations of disruptions to flow activity.
+Incidents are formal declarations of disruptions to your workflows, and provide a temporary control plane for collaboratively managing those disruptions.
 Incidents vary in nature and severity, ranging from minor glitches to critical system failures.
-Prefect Cloud now enables users to effectively track and manage these incidents, ensuring minimal impact on operational continuity.
+Prefect Cloud now enables users to effectively and automatically track and manage these incidents, ensuring minimal impact on operational continuity.

 ![Incidents in the Prefect Cloud UI](/img/ui/incidents-dashboard.png)